blockchainsllc/in3-docs/docs/api-c.md

 bytes_t d_to_bytes(d_token_t *item);
 ```

-returns the byte-representation of token.
+Returns the byte-representation of token.

-In case of a number it is returned as bigendian. booleans as 0x01 or 0x00 and NULL as 0x.
+In case of a number, it is returned as big-endian.
+Booleans as 0x01 or 0x00 and NULL as 0x.
 Objects or arrays will return 0x.

 arguments:
 ```eval_rst